ignc-research/arena2D/arena2d-sim/README.md

 	* `mean_reward`: Scalar value, mean reward from last 100 episodes accross all environments.
 	* `mean_success` Scalar value, mean success rate from last 100 episodes accross all environments.
 	* `return`: Return 0 to continue training normally, 1 to stop training, -1 to continue training but environments are not reset if episodes are done.
-* `def get_stats(self)`: This function is called on every end of an episode and can be used to return metrics to be recorded by the simulator for later evaluation.
+* `def get_stats(self)`: This function is called on the end of every episode and can be used to return metrics to be recorded by the simulator for later evaluation.
 	* `return`: Return list of tuples `(name, value)`, an empty list or None.
 The value must be of type float or int, the name must be a string.
 Do not use `,` in the name for as this symbol is used as delimiter in the output csv file.
 Also please make sure to not change the order or number of metrics in the returned list between multiple calls to `get_stats()`.
 * `def stop(self)`: Called when training has been stopped by the user in the simulator or by the agent (return 1 in function `post_step()`).
 	* `return`: Optionally a string can be returned to be written to the results-file.